RIT-Genesee Country Village & Museum Partnership

 Endowment

 The RIT-GCV&M partnership is supported by a gift of $1.3M from Philip and Anne Wehrheim in 2019.
 The gift marries Mr. Wehrheim’s interest in both institutions: he received a degree in business from RIT in 1966, and has been a long-time supporter of the museum. $1 million of the donation endowed the partnership and, as a result, funds support for interns and co-ops placed at the museum, as well as project support and stipends for faculty and students to work in partnership with the museum.
-The remaining funds are being used to design and build a new exhibit space in the SHED, slated to open in 2023.
+The non-endowed funds were also used to design and build a new exhibit space in the SHED, which opened in 2023.
+Each year new exhibits feature collaborations between the university and the museum.

 Wehrheim Gallery

 To celebrate and sustain the goals of interdisciplinary, experiential learning that are hallmarks of the Rochester Institute of Technology-Genesee Country Village & Museum (RIT-GCV&M) partnership and the entirety of the RIT ecosystem, the partnership was endowed through a gift from Philip and Anne Wehrheim.
-As part of that gift, a gallery in the new university makerspace, called the SHED, will be created with the following four goals, with the first being the most important.
+As part of that gift, a gallery in the SHED was designed and installed in 2023 and illustrates the following four goals, with the first being the most important.

 - Showcase the work of the partnership – research, innovation, scholarship – that demonstrates interdisciplinary, experiential learning from across the university